ZhianMai/Multi-threading-in-Java/README.md

 One of the solution is to use <i>LongAdder</i>.
 LongAdder is like ThreadLocal which assign a separate variable to each thread.
 It returns the sum of all separated variable when calling sum() method.
 It greatly avoids hotspot problem on AtomicInteger and maintains Atomicity.
+It's a tradeoff on time-space.

 This demo shows that LongAdder has much better performance than AtomicInteger.